qq42/bedrock-server/README.md

 ## Introduction
 This Docker image will download the Bedrock Server app and set it up, along with its dependencies.

+## Build docker
+If you are building the docker container you have the option of fetching the most recent version of Minecraft Bedrock Dedicated Server.
+Simply the "version" build tag to "latest".
+Otherwise, you can set the "version" tag to a specific version if you'd like.
+For example:
+1. docker build . --build-arg VERSION=latest  roemer/bedrock-server   # Attempts to fetch the latest release version at build
+2. docker build . --build-arg VERSION=1.12.0.28 roemer/bedrock-server  # Attempts to fetch the 1.12.0.28 release version at build

 ## Usage
 ### New installation
 1. Prepare the persistent volumes: